-Trump points to missed signs in Parkland shooting
+Trump urges children to seek help if they feel 'lost, alone, confused or even scared'

 "So many signs that the Florida shooter was mentally disturbed, even expelled from school for bad and erratic behavior.
 Neighbors and classmates knew he was a big problem.
 Must always report such instances to authorities, again and again!"
 Trump tweeted.

-Trump is scheduled to address the shooting later Thursday morning.
-He also offered condolences on Twitter Wednesday in the aftermath of the massacre and issued a statement ordering flags to be lowered to half-staff on Thursday morning.
+He also offered condolences on Twitter hours after the massacre took place on Wednesday and issued a statement ordering flags to be lowered to half-staff on Thursday morning.

 There were some discussions at the White House on Wednesday night of a presidential statement on the shooting, but ultimately Trump and his team decided it was too early in the proceedings for him to appear on-camera, according to an official.